 Greg Norman was one of the most accomplished golfers of the 1980s and 1990s, a golfer with great achievements but who also gained a reputation for falling short of expectations.
 That's only because expectations for Norman soared so high early in his career.

 Growing up in Australia, Norman's games were rugby and Australian Rules football.
 He didn't spend much time at golf until age 15 in 1970.
 He caddied for his mother during her weekly round, and borrowed her clubs following the round.

 Two years later Norman was playing at scratch.
 He trained as an Australian PGA professional, and played amateur events around his home country.

 In 1976, Norman turned pro.
 He joined the European Tour in 1977 and that year earned his first victory.
 In 1982 he was that tour's leading money winner.
 The following year, he joined the U.S. PGA Tour.

 Norman's first win in America was at the 1984 Kemper Open, and he also won the Canadian Open that year.
 But Norman's first playoff loss in a major also happened in 1984, when Fuzzy Zoeller beat him in an 18-hole playoff at the 1984 U.S. Open.

-Bob Tway holed a bunker shot at the 1986 PGA Championship to snatch the win away from Norman; Larry Mize holed a long chip shot in a playoff at the 1987 Masters to deny Norman again.
-Perhaps most famously, Norman blew a 6-shot lead entering the final round to lose the 1996 Masters to Nick Faldo by 5 strokes.
+Bob Tway holed a bunker shot at the 1986 PGA Championship to snatch that win away from Norman; Larry Mize holed a long chip shot in a playoff at the 1987 Masters to deny Norman again.
+Perhaps most famously, Norman blew a 6-shot lead entering the final round to lose the 1996 Masters to Nick Faldo by five strokes.

 But amid the bad breaks were plenty of wins - 20 of them on the U.S. Tour.
 Norman won three PGA Tour money titles and three PGA Tour scoring titles.
 He was Player of the Year in 1995 and for one stretch in the early 1990s held the No. 1 world ranking for 331 weeks.